Owais-Md/VR_Project1_Aryan_Owais_IMT2022102_IMT2022502/README.md

     └── img
 ```
 - **Access** : Stored in a zip file (MSFD.zip) with 9,382 valid image-mask pairs filtered from the original set.
-- **Note** : The dataset can be accessed using the link above and hasn't been downloaded as they are t
+- **Note** : The dataset can be accessed using the link above and hasn't been downloaded as they are they are very large in size.

 ## Preprocessing
 -------------